anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

 * **Job 1.1; 2.1-10** continues the series on history and wisdom, and begins a four-part series in Job, with an introduction to Job ('blameless and upright') and his sufferings. **Psalm 26** says, 'I have walked with integrity', and calls on God to 'Prove me ... and try me'.
-* **Hebrews 1.1-4; 2.5-12** begins a seven-part series in Hebrews 1-10, and is about Jesus being 'crowned with glory and honour because of the suffering of death' (perhaps providing a link with the Old Testament reading).
+* **Hebrews 1.1-4; 2.5-12** begins a seven-part series on Christ as high priest in Hebrews 1-10, and is about Jesus having 'made purification for sins' and being 'crowned with glory and honour because of the suffering of death'.
 * **Mark 10.2-16** continues the series in Mark (skipping one verse), and has Jesus teaching about divorce and blessing little children.
 The 'Related' reading, **Genesis 2.18-24**, has man giving 'names to all cattle, and to the birds of the air, and to every animal of the field', before God makes a woman, and is quoted in the Gospel reading ('Therefore a man leaves his father and his mother and clings to his wife, and they become one flesh').
 The 'Related' psalm, **Psalm 8** (also quoted in the reading from Hebrews), says that all living things have been put under the feet of 'man'.

 Year C